 Stories from multiple perspectives have been onscreen at least since Rashomon, but even the great Akira Kurosawa might have found something to like in the new Gaspar Noé.
 The agent provocateur returns to remind us that death is inevitable and rarely dignified.
 His newest film is Vortex and it takes place in Paris, specifically the apartment of a married couple on the final furlongs of life.
-It opens on the pair enjoying an evening on the balcony: life is “a dream within a dream,” the husband says, quoting Poe, before continuing, “I’m one foot in the grave… a wilted rose.”
+It opens on the pair enjoying an evening on the balcony: “life is a dream,” the wife says; to which the husband responds, “a dream within a dream,” quoting Poe; then a clip of Françoise Hardy (“I’m one foot in the grave,” she sings) over a black and white image of a wilting rose.
 The mind wanders to Jean-Louis Trintignant and Emmanuel Riva in Amour, another story of wilting roses in the French capitol.
 (For once, though, Haneke looks the sentimentalist.)

 Over the course of a few fateful days, Françoise Lebrun and Dario Argento give scarcely fathomable performances as a woman in the late throes of dementia and her long-suffering husband (they are credited simply as The Mother and The Father, respectively.)
 In a deceptively simple conceptual move, Noé has it shot almost entirely in split screen (the cinematographer is his frequent collaborator Benoît Debie), giving each character their own parallel frame and unique perspective.
 It’s not the first time Noé has experimented with the format (he divided Charlotte Gainsbourg and her co-stars into double and triple screens in Lux Æterna, and repeated the trick in Summer of ’21, a short for Yves Saint Laurent) but never before has it held such clear symbolic weight.